 Often when cleaning the bathroom, we try to make it a quick process.
 I wipe the counters on a daily basis and toilets get attention every week.
 Bathrooms are gross and tend to be one of the germiest spaces in the home.
 Aside from the obvious things you think to clean on a weekly basis in your bathroom, here are 8 things you might not be thinking about.

 - Bath Mats.
 They feel so good underfoot when you step out of the shower or your standing at the sink brushing your teeth but they can also harbor mold and mildew.
 Launder in cold water in the washing machine and hang to dry.

 - Shower Curtain.
 Another item that harbors mold and mildew.
 Ideally, a cloth shower curtain should be washed every month.
 Replace your plastic shower curtain or spray it with Quick Shine 3-IN-1 Disinfectant Surface Cleaner.

 - Tooth Brushes.
 You should be replacing your toothbrush every 1-3 months not just when you notice the bristles are destroyed.
-Consider soaking your tooth brush in mouth wash to to disinfect.
+Consider soaking your toothbrush in mouthwash to disinfect it.

 - Hair Brush.
 Don’t just remove hair from your brush, you should also take a few minutes to soak your brushes in warm soapy water and tea tree oil.

-- Baseboards, Trim and Walls.
-Fingerprints, splattered toothpaste and dust are just a few reasons why these surfaces should get special attention.
+- Baseboards, Trim, and Walls.
+Fingerprints, splattered toothpaste, and dust is just a few reasons why these surfaces should get special attention.

 One of my daughter’s chores is to clean baseboards and we’ve determined that the yuckiest baseboards are in the bathroom.
 She likes to use a magic eraser but soap and water also work just fine.
 Most everything else I do myself as it requires a little more effort.
 Happy Cleaning! ✨